openlibhums/memory-alpha/content/pages/support/guides/journal-setup.md

 ### Designing your journal

 Janeway from 1.9 onwards has four themes: Clean, Material, OLH and Clarity.
 Clarity is only available from 1.9 onwards.
 They share the same features and content, but differ in layout and how prominently they use images.
-Clarity is the most accessible theme as of 1.9, Clean is the most accessible before 1.9.
+Clarity is the most accessible theme as of 1.9, and Clean is the most accessible before 1.9.
 The theme setting is found on the **General** page under **Journal settings**.

 In addition to setting a theme, you may wish to upload default images.
 These images act as fallbacks: if an article or issue has no image of its own, Janeway uses the journal default.